 (ii) The respective client and firm or network firm responsibilities.

-However, the individual is not required to possess the expertise to perform or re-perform the services.[Subsumed in the lead in paragraph above] (b) Provides oversight of the services and evaluates the adequacy of the results of the service performed for the client’s purpose.
+[Subsumed in the lead in paragraph above] (b) Provides oversight of the services and evaluates the adequacy of the results of the service performed for the client’s purpose.

-(c) Accepts responsibility for the actions, if any, to be taken arising from the results of the services.
+(c) Accepts full ownership and responsibility for outcome of the service and the actions, if any, to be taken arising from the results of the services.

+Consideration for Certain Related Entities

-R600.10This section includes requirements that prohibit firms and network firms from assuming management responsibilities or providing certain non-assurance services to audit clients.
-As an exception to those requirements, a firm or network firm may assume management responsibilities or provide certain non-assurance services that would otherwise be prohibited to the following related entities of the client on whose financial statements the firm will express an opinion:
+R400.16 This section includes requirements that prohibit firms and network firms from assuming management responsibilities for audit clients. a firm or network firm may assume management responsibilities when providing professional services to the following related entities of the client on whose financial statements the firm will express an opinion:

 An entity that has direct or indirect control over the client;